 One takes its cue from the Benacerraf problem (1973): a good deal of a priori knowledge is putatively about abstract objects, such as numbers, sets, and functions.
 But knowledge requires standing in causal relations with the thing known.
 This is impossible with respect to abstract objects, since they are by definition nonspatiotemporal and acausal; therefore, if the entities in some domain are abstract, then we cannot have knowledge of them.
 However, if abstract objects are instead elements of God’s mind—for example, if properties are divine concepts, propositions are divine thoughts, sets are divine collections, and so on—then God stands in causal relations with his own thoughts.
 Furthermore, we can come to stand in causal relations to God’s thoughts by virtue of our causal relation to God.
 Therefore, we can have such a priori knowledge only if theism is true.

 Atheists can respond to the argument in a number of ways.
 First, some deny that there is such a thing as intuitive or a priori knowledge of synthetic truths (e.g., Quine 1951).
 Second, some have argued that there are substantive reasons for thinking abstract objects cannot be plausibly construed as divine thoughts, divine collections, and so on (see the discussion on God and abstract objects in the second section).
 Third, some have argued that since we do have a priori knowledge of synthetic truths, then if such knowledge requires knowledge of abstract objects, then such knowledge does not require that we stand in causal relations with them (Plantinga 1993b; Huemer 2016).
-Alternatively, some have argued that since we do have such a priori knowledge, then if abstract objects are acausal entities, then a priori knowledge must not involve abstract objects (see the second section for discussion of alternatives to the view that mathematical and other a priori knowledge involves knowledge of abstract objects).
+Alternatively, some have argued that since we do have such a priori knowledge, if abstract objects are acausal entities, then a priori knowledge must not involve abstract objects (see the second section for discussion of alternatives to the view that mathematical and other a priori knowledge involves knowledge of abstract objects).

 The other argument begins with the observation that humans seem to have many kinds of intuitions: logical, mathematical, moral, and philosophical.
 It also seems that such intuitions are instances of knowledge.
 But it is much easier to see how we could have intuitive knowledge on a theistic account of the nature of human beings than to see how we could have it on a nontheistic account.
 Therefore, theism is the best explanation of intuitive knowledge, in which case theism is probably true—or at any rate, intuitive knowledge increases the probability of theism (Plantinga 2007).